Join our Governing Body

 With a recent ‘Good’ Ofsted inspection, robust financial health and planning, and the growth of our wholly-owned subsidiary company MKC Training, both the College and our Governing Body are in a strong position.

 As Governors commit to a term of office, we anticipate that over the next two years a number of our current Governors will complete their service and stand down.
-We are currently searching for two additional Governors to join our Board, but anticipate that our search will continue to add new board members throughout 2020.
+Following a successful phase of Governor recruitment we welcomed two new Governors earlier this year, and we are actively searching for additional Governors to join our Board in 2020.

 The College is committed to diversity on the Governing Body.